Testimony of Disraeli Abubakar Pacuno, from Mayor to Ambassador of Christ

 Fame, power, and wealth

-“In between my colorful gay lifestyle, I felt the LORD’s presence, He never left my side,” said DZ.
+Disraeli said, “In between my colorful gay lifestyle, I felt the LORD’s presence, He never left my side.”
 Although he obliged church invitations, DZ ignored God’s call because he knew it also meant leaving things he enjoys doing.

 Life was good for DZ, and at 36 years old, he was an elected Municipal Mayor of his town.
 With money, clout, and influence, he can move around to sleep with the men he wants.
 Be it casual or wild sex, DZ was enjoying the gay lifestyle he thought would last forever.